smikes/test262-parser/README.md

 // Outputs copyright header
 // https://github.com/tc39/test262/blob/master/CONTRIBUTING.md#copyright

-console.log(file.testBody);
-// Outputs the body of the test
-// by convention, the body of the test begins after the '---*/' frontmatter closing comment

 // You can also parse test contents directly; it will create a file object var parsedFile = test262Parser.parseFile(testContents);